krish8484/compound-systems/README.md

 - First parameter is the port number.
 Type `int`.
 - Second parameter is the scheduling algorithm that would be used for request routing in the scheduler.
 Type `string`.
 It supports 4 modes `Random`, `RoundRobin`, `LoadAware` and `PowerOf2`
-- Third parameter is the number of workers a single task would assigned.
+- Third parameter is an optional parameter representing the number of workers a single task would assigned.
 Type `int`.
 This Task Replication Strategy helps up retrieve a task computation from another worker when one of them is down.

 6) Start multiple worker servers in different terminals - `Worker1`